stardom3645/ablestack-genie-tower/tools/docker-compose/README.md

 Once the containers come up a new port (8443) should be exposed and the Keycloak interface should be running on that port.
 Connect to this through a url like `https://localhost:8443` to confirm that Keycloak has stared.
 If you wanted to login and look at Keycloak itself you could select the "Administration console" link and log into the UI the username/password set in the previous `docker run` command.
 For more information about Keycloak and links to their documentation see their project at https://github.com/keycloak/keycloak.

 Now we are ready to configure and plumb Keycloak with AWX.
 To do this we have provided a playbook which will:
-* Create a certificate for data exchange between Keycloak and AWX.
+* Create a certificate for SAML data exchange between Keycloak and AWX.
-* Create a realm in Keycloak with a client for AWX and 3 users.
+* Create a realm in Keycloak with a client for AWX via SAML and OIDC and 3 users.
-* Backup and configure the SMAL adapter in AWX.
-NOTE: the private key of any existing SAML adapters can not be backed up through the API, you need a DB backup to recover this.
+* Backup and configure the SMAL and OIDC adapter in AWX.
+NOTE: the private key of any existing SAML or OIDC adapters can not be backed up through the API, you need a DB backup to recover this.

 Before we can run the playbook we need to understand that SAML works by sending redirects between AWX and Keycloak through the browser.
 Because of this we have to tell both AWX and Keycloak how they will construct the redirect URLs.
 On the Keycloak side, this is done within the realm configuration and on the AWX side its done through the SAML settings.
 The playbook requires a variable called `container_reference` to be set.
 The container_reference variable needs to be how your browser will be able to talk to the running containers.
 Here are some examples of how to choose a proper container_reference.
 * If you develop on a mac which runs a Fedora VM which has AWX running within that and the browser you use to access AWX runs on the mac.
 The the VM with the container has its own IP that is mapped to a name like `tower.home.net`.
 In this scenario your "container_reference" could be either the IP of the VM or the tower.home.net friendly name.
 * If you are on a Fedora work station running AWX and also using a browser on your workstation you could use localhost, your work stations IP or hostname as the container_reference.

+In addition, OIDC works similar but slightly differently.
+OIDC has browser redirection but OIDC will also communicate from the AWX docker instance to the Keycloak docker instance directly.
+Any hostnames you might have are likely not propagated down into the AWX container.
+So we need a method for both the browser and AWX container to talk to Keycloak.
+For this we will likely use your machines IP address.
+This can be passed in as a variable called `oidc_reference`.
+If unset this will default to container_reference which may be viable for some configurations.

 In addition to container_reference, there are some additional variables which you can override if you need/choose to do so.
 Here are their names and default values:
 ```yaml